Katherine Orrison: Career

 After leaving the American Film Institute, Orrison worked in the Hollywood film industry for over twenty years as an animation checker, associate producer, production manager, art director, set decorator and costumer.
 Her body of work included Miracle Mile (1988) and The Doors (1991).
 She also restored and decorated the Mayan Theater in downtown Los Angeles.

 Orrison wrote for Cult Movies magazine writing on topics like Lawrence of Arabia, actresses Yvonne De Carlo and Joan Woodbury, the re-modeling of Cecil B. De Mille's home in Los Feliz, and Blade Runner.
 In addition, she wrote in their book review column.
 She worked for Cult Movies for over ten years.

 Orrison was a film historian in various television documentaries.
 Orrison is also an author: she wrote a biography of Henry Wilcoxon called Lionheart in Hollywood which she worked on for two and a half years.
 Another one of her books was titled Written in Stone: Making Cecil B. DeMille's Epic "The Ten Commandments".
 She has also collaborated on screenplays like Rave-On Macbeth (2002) a European screenplay.

-On September 7, 1971, Orrison married Sherman Labby.
-He is also involved in the film industry as a production illustrator and storyboard artist.
+On September 7, 1971, Orrison married Sherman Labby, who was also involved in the film industry as a production illustrator and storyboard artist.
 He died in 1998 from the effects of muscular dystrophy.